MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/learning_modules/Fly_sky_learning.md

     # Print the channel values to the console
     print("Ch 1:", x, "Ch 2:", y, "Ch 5:", sw_b, "Ch 6:", sw_c)

+    time.sleep(0.02) # add in a minor sleep to keep in time with PWM cycle.

 ```